Everything You Need to Know About Day 19 of the World Cup

 Sweden head into the game fresh from a 3-0 win over Mexico which saw them surprisingly top Group F ahead of El Tri.

-Janne Andersson does not have a star-studded squad but his team are organised, hard-working and possess a strong team ethic.
+Manager Janne Andersson does not have a star-studded squad, but his team are organised, hard-working and possess a strong team ethic.

 Defender Andreas Granqvist has explained how Sweden have succeeded since the retirement of star striker Zlatan Ibrahimovic, per DPA (h/t Marca).